Nineteen children and counting

 His office that day in March 2018 was crowded with the family photos of a man happily anchored in his place, a position carved out deliberately over the past decades.
 There was Cleary, a teenager, with his Corvallis high school football team.
 There he was as a middle-aged doctor, smiling with orphans in Ghana, and at his wedding to his second wife, his arms wrapped around his three grown sons.

 Almost all of Cleary’s life had played out within a short drive of where he now sat.
 He was 10 minutes away from his childhood home.
 Seven minutes from the fields where he — and then years later his sons — played high school baseball.
 Five minutes from the church he attended as a kid, the same church where his mother’s ashes had been scattered.
-The only significant time he had spent away from Corvallis was during medical school in Portland at Oregon Health & Science University, where at one point he had become a sperm donor.
+The only significant time he had spent away from Corvallis was during medical school in Portland at Oregon Health & Science University, where at one point he became a sperm donor.

 Now, nearly three decades later, as he kept reading, Cleary realized that Ancestry had identified him to one of his donor children.
 In fact, to two of them.